Dog skin problems

 Pockets of pus beneath the skin, swells, comes to a head & drains.

-Under 4mos, sudden painful swelling of lips, eyelids, ears and face, draining sores, crusts, and sinus tracts (prompt vet attention required, do not pop "acne").
+Under 4 months, sudden painful swelling of lips, eyelids, ears and face, draining sores, crusts, and sinus tracts (prompt veterinary attention required, do not pop "acne").

 Anywhere, including mouth, not painful can look like chewing gum stuck to skin.

 Bruises, especially on ears, from trauma.

 Especially at site of shot or vaccination, painful.